CP1401/Practicals/prac_03/README.md

 The only place you should _not_ start is with the "special insurance" (middle) category.
 Don't repeat yourself.

+### Testing

+In comments below your code, list all the values that you should (and did) test with.
+Remember that we have taught systematic ways to test code, so there should be no guesswork here.

 ## 3. Simple Password Checker

-Write a program that has a secret password stored as a **constant**, and checks a user's password against it.
+Write a program that has a secret password stored as a **named constant**, and checks a user's password against it.
 Use string comparison to print either "Access granted" or "Access denied" depending on if the user's password matches the secret.